paralin/starred/README.md

 - [sqlfluff/sqlfluff](https://github.com/sqlfluff/sqlfluff) - A modular SQL linter and auto-formatter with support for multiple dialects and templated code.
 - [RunaCapital/awesome-oss-alternatives](https://github.com/RunaCapital/awesome-oss-alternatives) - Awesome list of open-source startup alternatives to well-known SaaS products 🚀
 - [Jxck-S/plane-notify](https://github.com/Jxck-S/plane-notify) - Notify if a selected plane has taken off or landed using OpenSky or ADS-B Exchange data.
 Compares older data to newer data to determine if a landing or takeoff has occurred.
 As well as nav modes, emer
-- [microsoft/pyright](https://github.com/microsoft/pyright) - Static type checker for Python
+- [microsoft/pyright](https://github.com/microsoft/pyright) - Static Type Checker for Python
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - A Python framework for creating reproducible, maintainable and modular data science code.
 - [amundsen-io/amundsen](https://github.com/amundsen-io/amundsen) - Amundsen is a metadata driven application for improving the productivity of data analysts, data scientists and engineers when interacting with data.
 - [ebellocchia/bip_utils](https://github.com/ebellocchia/bip_utils) - Generation of mnemonics, seeds, private/public keys and addresses for different types of cryptocurrencies